-The management structure of the MVTX is shown in figure
+The management structure of the MVTX project is shown in the following organization chart.

 3.2 Management Responsibilities.

 The sPHENIX Project Office provides the primary oversite of the MVTX project.

 - Ultimately responsible and accountable to the BNL for executing the Project within scope, cost and schedule in a safe and responsible manner. - Provides access to laboratory/contractor resources, systems, and capabilities required to execute the Project.